U.S. Route 29 in Georgia: Alabama state line to Moreland

+Moreland to Atlanta

+The highway enters Newnan and intersects Salbide Avenue, Spring Street and South and North Court Square.
+As US 29/SR 14/US 27 Alt./SR 16 exits Newnan, it is joined by SR 34 for a short concurrency before the intersection with Jackson and Clark streets.
+US 29/SR 14 exits Newnan heading east towards Atlanta while US 27 Alt./SR 16/SR 34 heads north towards West Newnan.
+Shortly after exiting Newnan, US 29/SR 14 intersects the western terminus of SR 70 and later SR 34 Byp. afterwards.
+US 29/SR 14 continues towards Atlanta and begins a concurrency with SR 154 (which also provides access to I-85).
+US 29/SR 14/SR 154 passes by Arbor Springs Elementary School and enters Palmetto a few miles after.
+In Palmetto, the highway intersects minor streets such as Church and Toombs streets.
+Before exiting the town, SR 154 departs from US 29/SR 14 as it intersects Cascade Palmetto Highway and Phillips Road.
+US 29/SR 14 heads toward Fairburn and does not encounter any major junctions.
+In Fairburn, it intersects SR 74 at an interchange and SR 92 and SR 138 afterwards in Downtown Fairburn.
+US 29/SR 14 immediately enters Atlanta after exiting Fairburn, as well as bypassing Union City.

 History

-Former sections of the road have included local streets named "Old Highway 29" in various locations as well as Broad Street (GA 14 Connector) in LaGrange and U.S. Route 29 Business between Dacula and west of Statham.
+Former sections of the road have included local streets named "Old Highway 29" in various locations as well as Broad Street (SR 14 Conn.) in LaGrange and US 29 Bus. between Dacula and west of Statham.
 Other former segments include Old West Point Road south of LaGrange, Wynne-Russell Drive in Lilburn, Old Athens Road in Lawrenceville, Sam Groves Street in Danielsville, Old Royston Road in Bluestone, and Franklin Springs Circle in Royston.

 Parts of US 29 to the southwest of Atlanta has been named Roosevelt Highway, since Franklin D. Roosevelt made his final journey northward from Warm Springs along this stretch of highway.
-Large crowds gathered along US 29 on this day in April 1945 to pay their final respects to the deceased President.
-Unfortunately for those who waited along the highway they missed seeing the president's body being transported back to Washington on a train that ran on nearby tracks.
+Large crowds gathered along US 29 on this day in April 1945 to pay their final respects to the deceased president.
+Unfortunately, for those who waited along the highway, they missed seeing the president's body being transported back to Washington DC on a train that ran on nearby tracks.